Single-use plastic ban in the Netherlands: The most important questions & answers about the measures

 When does the single-use plastic ban apply in the Netherlands?

-In general, there are two important dates: The single-use plastic ban in the Netherlands for on-site distortion will come into force from January 1, 2024.
-The regulation for the pricing of single-use containers with plastic content for takeaway food and drink will apply from July 1, 2023.
-The ILT will monitor compliance with the new regulations from these dates and intends to take enforcement measures in the event of non-compliance, for example in the form of a fine.
+In general, there are two important dates: The single-use plastic ban in the Netherlands for on-site distortion came into force from January 1, 2024.
+The regulation for the pricing of single-use containers with plastic content for takeaway food and drink has been in force since July 1, 2023.
+The ILT has been monitoring compliance with the new regulations since these dates and intends to take enforcement measures in the event of non-compliance with the regulations, for example in the form of a fine.

 What prices apply to single-use containers with plastic content?